Struggling with Carpal Tunnel?

-Did you know that just as nerves become pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome?
-While many people seek treatment through surgical means, our Kalispell chiropractor at Ryan Chiropractic Clinic has had success in treating carpel tunnel syndrome through non-invasive adjustments to the bones of the wrist.
+Just as nerves can be pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome.
+While many people seek treatment through surgical means, chiropractors have had great success with chiropractic care, including non-invasive treatments involving adjusting the bones in the wrist.
+Our chiropractic clinics in Kalispell and Thompson Falls can help.

-With surgical procedures costing anywhere between $6,000 and $11,000 dollars and only resulting in full resolution of symptoms in less than 60% of the cases, many people are beginning to elect a more conservative approach to care.
-For these reasons, our doctors at Ryan Chiropractic Clinic have prepared this short article to provide you some general information about carpal tunnel and the alternative treatment solutions available.
+With surgical procedures costing anywhere between $6,000 and $11,000 dollars, and rarely resulting in full resolution of symptoms, many people are electing to choose a more conservative approach to care.
+If you're unsure of how to proceed with treatment, this short article should provide you with some general information about the different solutions available for those suffering from carpal tunnel syndrome.

-In addition to questions about what carpal tunnel syndrome feels like, patients often wonder how they developed the condition.
-Typically, the cause of carpal tunnel syndrome isn’t completely evident.
-However, some patients are able to recall an injury to the wrist that caused the symptoms to develop shortly after.
-Certain occupations have also been shown to contribute to the development of the condition with jobs that involve long-term use of vibrating instruments and the repetitious use of the hands and wrist topping the list.
-Finally, metabolic disorders involving the pituitary and thyroid gland can also contribute to its development.
+The cause of carpal tunnel syndrome is rarely obvious, but some patients are able to recall an injury to the wrist that caused the symptoms to develop shortly after.
+Certain occupations have also been shown to contribute to the development of the condition, particularly jobs that involve long term use of vibrating instruments and the repetitious use of the hands and wrist topping the list.
+Additionally, metabolic disorders involving the pituitary and thyroid glands can also contribute to its development.

-Depending on the activity, carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon.
-Unfortunately, many health care professionals only focus on the site of pain when the problem actually lies elsewhere.
-In fact, it has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine.
-This is often why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.
-While carpal tunnel is more common in the dominant hand, it is also nearly 3 times more common in women due to the size of the tunnel itself.
+Carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon and is nearly 3 times more common in women than men.
+Many healthcare professionals only focus on treating pain, rather than the source of the problem.
+It has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine, which is why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.

-At Ryan Chiropractic Clinic in Kalispell, MT we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
-If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.
+We understand that making decisions about how to treat carpal tunnel syndrome can be confusing.
+Contact Ryan Chiropractic Clinic today for more information about carpal tunnel or to schedule a consultation.